BI Leadership Capability Assessment Framework

 Vendasta Technologies · Saskatoon, Canada

-Built and led an 11-member global BI team with a $1.5M operating budget, serving 7 divisions including Finance, RevOps, Digital Marketing, and Corporate Leadership.
-Reduced task delays by 95%, achieved 100% campaign budget alignment, and saved $54K/year in GCP costs.
+Built and led an 11-member global BI team with a $1.2M operating budget, serving 7 divisions including Finance, RevOps, Digital Marketing, and Corporate Leadership.
+Analytics solutions my BI team delivered help internal clients reduce task delays by 95%, achieve 100% campaign budget-spend alignment, 12% reduction in CAC, and the best practics I implemented saved $45K/year in GCP costs.

 2008 – 2018